Ademorin Kuye

-Ademorin Aliu Kuye (born 11 February 1963 in Lagos), is a Nigerian legal practitioner and politician who is a Honorable Member of the Nigerian Federal House of Representatives, representing Shomolu Federal Constituency since 2015.
-A member of All Progressive Congress, he previously served at different times, as the Chairman and Executive Secretary of Shomolu Local Government since 2013, and later, the honorable Commissioner for Local Government and Chieftaincy Affairs, Lagos state.
-He was also the Senior Special Adviser to the Honorable Minister of Labour on industrial dispute and arbitration where he heads the Federal Government Arbitration panel that mediates disputes between the Federal Government and labor unions, the post he held till 2019.
+Ademorin Aliu Kuye (born 11 February 1963 in Lagos) is a Nigerian legal practitioner and politician who is an honorable member of the Nigerian Federal House of Representatives.
+He has represented Shomolu Federal Constituency since 2015.
+A member of All Progressive Congress (APC), he previously served at different times, as the chairman and executive secretary of Shomolu Local Government since 2013, and later, the honorable commissioner for Local Government and Chieftaincy Affairs, Lagos state.
+He was also the senior special adviser to the honorable minister of labour on industrial dispute and arbitration, where he heads the Federal Government Arbitration panel that mediates disputes between the federal government and labor unions, a post he held till 2019.

 Background

-Ademorin Aliu Kuye was born on 11 February 1963 to Barrister A. Kuye and Alhaja Abike Kuye, popularly known as Iya Alamala, around Somolu, Apata in Lagos, Nigeria of the golden 70’s and 80’s.
+Ademorin Aliu Kuye was born on 11 February 1963 to Barrister A. Kuye and Alhaja Abike Kuye, popularly known as Iya Alamala, around Somolu, Apata in Lagos, Nigeria of the golden 70's and 80's.

-Barrister Ademorin Aliu Kuye is a Politician, Legal Practitioner and arbitrator.
-He graduated with Bachelor of Law Degree from University of Ife (now Obafemi Awolowo University) and was called to Bar in 1989.
+Barrister Ademorin Aliu Kuye is a politician, legal practitioner and arbitrator.
+He graduated with a Bachelor of Law degree from University of Ife (now Obafemi Awolowo University) and was called to Bar in 1989.
 After several years of working experience with some leading chambers and senior lawyers, he went into full practice before venturing into politics.
-He was at different times, the Chairman and the Executive Secretary of Shomolu Local Government and later, the Hon.
-Commissioner for Local Government and Chieftaincy Affairs, Lagos State.
+He was at different times, the chairman and the executive secretary of Shomolu Local Government and later, the honorable commissioner for Local Government and Chieftaincy Affairs, Lagos State.

-He is happily married and blessed with five children.
-Until now, a keen sport lover who never misses his morning exercises.
+He is married and has five children.
+He is a keen sports lover who never misses his morning exercises.
 A lively personality whose best relaxation spot is not at a joint or a club, neither untoward any unprofessional organization; but in the church or fellowship with brethren where he believes, in the presence of God there is fullness of joy.
 When he is not officially engaged, he is at home with his family watching football or listening to news.

 Education

-Ademorin Kuye was among the first in Somolu to have a GCE A’Levels, thereafter, he proceeded to the Obafemi Awolowo University formerly known as University of Ife in 1984 where he obtained his Bachelors’ degree in Law, LLB (Hons).
-He had his primary education at the Christ Church Cathedral Primary School, Olowogbowo, Lagos and proceeded to Ilupeju College for his Secondary education in 1976.
+Ademorin Kuye was among the first in Somolu to have a GCE A’Levels; afterward, he went to the Obafemi Awolowo University, formerly known as University of Ife, in 1984, where he obtained his bachelor's degree in law, LLB (Hons).
+He had his primary education at the Christ Church Cathedral Primary School, Olowogbowo, Lagos and proceeded to Ilupeju College for his secondary education in 1976.
 In September 1980, he moved from Ilupeju College to Oriwu College in Ikorodu to get his O’Levels Certificate.
 He attended Ibadan Grammar School, Molete for the GCE A’Levels.